SilenZcience/cat_win/DOCUMENTATION.md

 Displays a User interactive Config Menu allowing the User to change specific Default Parameters.
 Stops Code Execution after finishing the Configuration.
-The Config File will be saved to the installation Directory of cat_win which is by Default the Python Directory.
+The Config File will be saved to a platform dependant Config Home: on Windows the AppData Directory, on macOS the Application Support Directory and on Linux the XDG_CONFIG_HOME Directory.
-This means that uninstalling cat_win may result in the Config File being left over.
-When using the Windows Executables this Parameter will have no (long term) Effect.
+The Location can be overridden by setting the `CAT_WIN_CONFIG_DIR` Environment Variable.
 Valid Options are:
 | Option | Description | Example | Default |
 |--------|-------------|---------|---------|